A coach's role is to guide, support, encourage. Not always easy! Hands-on, fun exercise to develop skills in a safe environment.

-This Northgate training activity comes with a licence for repeat use with up to 12 particiapnts per training session within your organisation.
-Please ask for a discount for use with larger groups.
+This Northgate training activity comes with a five-year licence for repeat use with up to 12 participants per training session within the licence-holding organisation.
+Please ask for a discount on multiple licences to use with larger groups.
+Also includes access to the Northgate Trainerhub (see below for details).

 3-12 (up to four groups of 3 per group)